cdfidelis/MT4-Projects/README.md

 Some MT4 Projects I have worked on and some I'm still working on

 Hi guys checkout my new robot,
-Name: H4 ENGULF STRATEGY
+Name: H4 ENGULF STRATEGY;
-Currency Pair: EURUSD
+Currency Pair: EURUSD;
 -Over 400% in just 2years
 -Less than 18% drawdown -Its based on candlestick patterns, engulf and vibration studies
 -Takeprofit: 450pts -Stoploss:varies; min:400pts max:700pts.